 As stated in the agreements, the Group is required to comply with all covenants or restrictions such as dividend distribution, obtaining new loans, and maintaining financial ratios.
-As of March 31, 2020, the Group has complied with all covenants or restrictions, except for certain loans.
+As of September 30, 2020, the Group has complied with all covenants or restrictions, except for certain loans.
 As of December 31, 2019, the Group obtained waiver from lenders for the non-fulfillment financial ratios except for the current ratios in Telkom Infratel.
-Waiver for Telkom Infratel received on January 27, 2020, as a result, as of December 31, 2019, bank loans from BCA amounting to Rp50 billion are reclassified as current liabilities.
+Waiver for Telkom Infratel received on January 27, 2020, with the result that as of December 31, 2019, bank loans of BCA amounting to Rp50 billion are reclassified as current liabilities.

-On March 13, 2015, the Company, GSD, Metra, and Infomedia entered into several credit facilities agreements with BTPN, MUFG Bank, ANZ, and syndication of banks (BCA and BNI) with total facilities amounting to Rp750 billion, Rp750 billion, Rp500 billion, and Rp3,000 billion, respectively.
+On March 13, 2015, the Company, GSD, Metra and Infomedia entered into several credit facilities agreements with BTPN, MUFG Bank, ANZ, and syndication of banks (BCA and BNI) with total facilities amounting to Rp750 billion, Rp750 billion, Rp500 billion, and Rp3,000 billion, respectively.
 Based on amendment on August 2, 2016, Dayamitra and Telkom Akses are included as borrowers into BTPN and MUFG Bank credit facilities agreement and excluded GSD from those agreement.
 Based on the latest amendment on March 13, 2017, PINS is included as one of borrower into ANZ's credit facility agreement.
 In 2017, PINS drawn down the facility amounted to Rp200 billion.
-As of March 31, 2020, the unused facilities for BTPN, MUFG Bank, and ANZ amounted to Rp82.5 billion, Rp82.5 billion, and Rp60 billion, respectively.
+As of September 30, 2020 the unused facilities for BTPN, MUFG Bank, and ANZ amounted to Rp82.6 billion, Rp82.6 billion, and Rp60 billion, respectively.

 On March, 24, 2017, the Company, Dayamitra, Sigma, GSD, and TII entered several credit agreements with BRI, BNI, and Bank Mandiri with total facilities amounting to Rp1,000 billion, Rp2,005 billion and Rp1,500 billion, respectively.
-As of March 31, 2020, the unused facility for BNI and Bank Mandiri amounted to Rp68 billion and Rp5 billion, respectively.
+As of September 30, 2020, the unused facility for Bank Mandiri amounted to Rp5 billion.

-On March 30, 2017, The Company, GSD, Metra, Dayamitra, PINS, and Telkomsat entered into several credit agreements with MUFG Bank, BTPN, DBS, Bank CIMB Niaga, and BCA with total facilities amounting to Rp400 billion, Rp400 billion, Rp850 billion, Rp495 billion, and Rp850 billion, respectively.
-Based on amendment on June 29, 2017, Telkom Infratel is included as one of borrower into BCA's credit facility agreement to replace PINS.
-As of March 31, 2020, the unused facilities for MUFG Bank, BTPN, DBS, Bank CIMB Niaga, and BCA amounted to Rp79 billion, Rp420 billion, Rp20 billion, and Rp564 billion, respectively.
+On March 30, 2017, The Company, GSD, Metra, Dayamitra, PINS, and Telkomsat entered into several credit agreements with MUFG Bank, BTPN, Bank DBS, Bank CIMB Niaga, and BCA with total facilities amounting to Rp400 billion, Rp400 billion, Rp850 billion, Rp495 billion, and Rp850 billion, respectively.
+Based on amendment on June 29, 2017, Telkom Infratel is included as one of borrower into BCA's credit facility agreement replaced PINS.
+As of September 30, 2020, the unused facilities for MUFG Bank, BTPN, Bank DBS, Bank CIMB Niaga, and BCA amounted to Rp79.5 billion, Rp79.5 billion, Rp420 billion, Rp20 billion, and Rp564 billion, respectively.

-On March, 27, 2018, the Company and Dayamitra entered into several credit agreements with BRI, Bank Mandiri and MUFG Bank with total facilities amounting to Rp200 billion, Rp775 billion, and Rp800 billion, respectively.
-As of March 31, 2020, all facilities has been used.
+On March, 21 and 27, 2018, the Company and Dayamitra entered into several credit agreements with BRI and MUFG Bank with total facilities amounting to Rp200 billion and Rp800 billion, respectively.
+As of September 30, 2020, all facilities has been used.